-The Council's website makes it easier for members of the public to access other information of interest by including links to websites maintained by the governor, the legislature, the Alaska Court System, the Commission on Judicial Conduct, the Alaska Bar Association, the Child Support Enforcement Division, the Office of Victims' Rights, the Division of Elections, the Alaska Justice Center, and UAA's Institute of Social and Economic Research, among others.
-Links to federal courts and justice agencies, and to national justice organizations are also maintained.
+The Council's website makes it easier for members of the public to access other information of interest by including links to websites maintained by the Governor, the Legislature, the Alaska Court System, the Commission on Judicial Conduct, the Alaska Bar Association, the Child Support Enforcement Division, the Office of Victims' Rights, the Division of Elections, the University of Alaska Justice Center and Institute of Social and Economic Research, among others.
+Links to federal courts and justice agencies, and to national justice organizations also are maintained.